realA10001986/Dash-Gauges/hardware/README.md

 >How to take apart a Simpson meter: Those meters are very delicate.
 They have tiny sprial springs and other parts which need to be handled with outmost care.
 To take a meter apart in order to access the "electronics" (resistors, caps, diodes, etc), remove nuts and washers from the input terminals and unskrew the two nuts (usually 5.5mm) below the input terminals, then carefully lift the meter's mechanics out of the case.
 Never unscrew anything on top of the mechanics!
 Before reassembly, check for washers or other metal parts the magnet might have attracted.

 To find out suitable resistor values for R5/R6 on the Control Board, please see [here](#appendix-a-resistors-for-gauges).
+The values given in the table above are verified working on my meter samples, but meters might vary, so please verify them for your meters, too.

 Most Simpson meters have a drop-shaped pointer top which I was not able to remove (in fact, I didn't even try; I don't think the pointer top would have ended up properly straight); although I mounted the "Empty" light as high on the scale as possible, the pointer was still too long and collided with the light.
 My solution was to change the bends of the pointer where it leaves the driving mechanism more into an "S" shape, and I could thereby make it ever so short enough to pass the light.
 Another way would be to cut off the drop part, but some meters already have short pointers so that cutting it off would make the pointer too short. _Warning_: Those pointers have a counter-weight on the opposite end and are perfectly balanced.
 If you decide to cut off the drop, the pointer is unbalanced and you need to cut off a tiny (!!!) bit of the other end, too, otherwise the pointer might not fully return to zero position and wander around if you tilt the gauge.